Frequently Asked Questions

 What's a passing standard for the NCLEX?

 There is no fixed percentage.
 The passing standard is a single theta score on an IRT-based scale.
 If your final ability estimate meets or exceeds the standard, you pass.
-The standard is updated every 3 years by the NCSBN.
+NCSBN reevaluates the passing standard about every three years alongside its test-plan review, and may either adjust or uphold it.

 How many questions are on the NCLEX?